menny/mabel/README.md

   * Profiles and placeholders.
   * Version-specification.
   * Dependencies that do not have POM.
-  * Exports the Maven coordinate as a tag in the `java_import` rule.
+  * Exports the Maven coordinate as a tag in the `jvm_import` rule.
 This can help with Bazel's [pom_file](https://github.com/google/bazel-common/blob/master/tools/maven/pom_file.bzl) rule.
 * Calculates `sha256` for each remote artifact.
 * Produces a _lock_ file that describes the dependency graph.
 This file should be checked into your repo.